amansinghas98/amansinghas98/README.md

 # Hello, I'm Aman Singh
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a graduate with a profound interest in technology and a dedication to solving problems.
+As a graduate passionate about technology, I am committed to leveraging my skills to effectively tackle challenges and drive solutions.

 ## Objective

-My journey as a Bachelor of Computer Applications & IT Service Desk analyst has led me to develop a passion for cybersecurity.
-I am eager to transition into this field, specifically to join a Security Operations Center (SOC) Analyst.
+My journey as a Bachelor of Computer Applications and an IT Service Desk Analyst has fueled my passion for cybersecurity.
+I am excited about the opportunity to transition into this dynamic field and am eager to contribute my skills as a Security Operations Center (SOC) Analyst.

 ## SKILLS